 In celebration of the university’s 90 years of existence and of Uganda’s Golden Jubilee, an extension of the main library is currently under construction, and will ultimately result in 8,000 square metres of reading space, 300 computers, a multi-media unit, and software for people with disabilities.

-Makerere University is Uganda’s largest university, with an undergraduate population of about 35,000.
-Six percent of the student body is comprised of international students.
+Makerere University is Uganda’s largest university, with a population of over 40,000, with more than five percent of the student body comprising of international students.

 Notable alumni include Kenyan President Mwai Kibaki, former president of Tanzania H.E.
 Benjamin William Mkapa, and Archbishop of York in the Church of England John Tucker Mugabi Sentamu.